 Most often, your information is used to commit some form of financial fraud or deception - whether buying something on your credit, obtaining money from your bank account, or obtaining new credit in your name.
 The identity thief usually intends to obtain goods or services in your name, and to ultimately leave you with the bill.

-Every person is vulnerable to identity theft.
-Identity thieves do not only target those will well-established credit histories.
-They also target those who may not have much credit, such as college students, in order to set up fake credit accounts in their names.
+Identity theft does not only target those will well-established credit histories.
+Identity thieves also target those who may not have much credit, such as college students, and set up fake credit accounts in their names.

 Think about how easy it can be to use a credit card to place an order online, or (in many cases) to use your bank's website to pay your bills.
 Once a criminal has access to your accounts, it is not much more difficult for the criminal to commit a wide variety of financial crimes.

-Beyond problems getting loans or mortgages, a damaged credit history can cause the victim to experience difficulty obtaining new jobs or renting an apartment, as employers and landlords often review credit records for new applicants.
 The longer or more involved the identity theft, the more difficult it can be to repair the damage.
+A damaged credit history can also cause you difficulty obtaining new jobs or renting an apartment, as employers and landlords often review credit records for new applicants.

-A number of companies are offering identity theft insurance.
-Some people will be eligible to obtain such insurance as an option through their homeowner's insurance policy.
+A growing number of companies are offering "identity theft insurance".
+Many people will be eligible to obtain such insurance as an option through their homeowner's insurance policy.

-There is some debate over whether the cost of insurance is excessive in comparison to the average person's need, or the benefit the insurance company will actually provide.
-But some people would rather pay a modest amount of money for the additional peace of mind that comes from being insured.
-If you are worried about identity theft and find insurance coverage that you believe to be reasonably priced, and which provides coverage that you believe will be adequate, you may benefit from the peace of mind that the coverage will provide.
+There is some debate over whether the cost of insurance is excessive in comparison to the average person's need.
+But some people would rather pay the money for the additional peace of mind.
+If you are worried about identity theft and find insurance coverage which you believe to be reasonably priced, and which provides coverage you believe will be adequate, you may well benefit from the peace of mind that the coverage will provide.